mkaz/bloko/readme.md

 A sample repository for explaining how to build Gutenberg blocks.

-For full explanation see blog post at: https://mkaz.tech/
+For full explanation see blog post: https://mkaz.blog/misc/creating-a-gutenberg-block/

 ## Usage